Signed & Autographed Books

 Princeton: Princeton University Press, 2003.

 First edition of this volume which compiles John Nash's most well-known papers.
 Octavo, original black cloth, illustrated.
-Boldly signed John F. Nash, Jr. on the title page.
-Fine in a fine dust jacket.
+Presentation copy, inscribed by Nash on the half-title page, "For Harry Williams 27 April 2009 John F. Nash, Jr." Fine in a fine dust jacket.
 Jacket design by Grady Klein.

 -